omerhac/osic-fibrosis/README.md

 ## Images size
 The model was trained on 256x256 image size for expirementing efficiency.
 It was then elarged by addeing 2 Conv layers performed on 512x512 pics berfore the prior trained model to downsample the image but still gain some signal from the high resolution pixels.

+## Installation
+The conda yml environment files can be found both for cpu and gpu at the environments folder.